-- 35. Policies are generally seen as tools that enable Governments to achieve clearly defined objectives when private incentives provided by free markets systematically perform poorly.32 For developing countries, the incentives for the private sector to engage in emerging technologies are even lower, for a range of reasons. - 36.
-While most countries have different procedures and mechanisms for developing policies, there are several vital pillars that countries may wish to consider when designing science, technology and innovation policies, especially for advancing emerging technologies.
-First, emerging technologies are disruptive, interdisciplinary and intersectoral, and thus require an integrated approach and some flexibility to adapt quickly to changes.
+35. Policies are generally seen as tools that enable Governments to achieve clearly defined objectives when private incentives provided by free markets systematically perform poorly.
+For developing countries, the incentives for the private sector to engage in emerging technologies are even lower for a range of reasons.

+36. While most countries have different procedures and mechanisms for developing policies, there are several vital pillars that countries may wish to consider when designing science, technology and innovation policies, especially for advancing emerging technologies.
+First, emerging technologies are disruptive, interdisciplinary and intersectoral and thus require an integrated approach and some flexibility to adapt quickly to changes.
 For instance, expertise in computer science, neuroscience, mathematics, physics, engineering, chemistry, design, art and economics, among others, may help inform the design and development of technologies such as artificial intelligence, big data, recycling of information technology devices, design of applications, as well as in the design of solar systems, wind turbines or electric cars.
+Even countries with limited resources can attempt to develop shared facilities, centres and platforms.